China–Central Asia–West Asia Economic Corridor

-The China–Central Asia–West Asia Economic Corridor (abbreviated as CCAWEC) is an economic and transportation corridor of the Belt and Road Initiative, a global economic connectivity program led by China.
+The China–Central Asia–West Asia Economic Corridor (abbreviated as CCAWEC or CCAWAEC) is an economic and transportation corridor of the Belt and Road Initiative, a global economic connectivity program led by China.
 The corridor was one of the 6 land corridors articulated in the initial vision for the BRI in 2015.
 It has since the 2nd Belt and Road Forum in 2019 become one of 35 corridors and project officially included in the BRI.
+This is a crucial economic and transportation corridor that crosses the South Caucasus and Central Asia, linking China with Europe.

 Countries

 Academic researchers have variously included the countries of Central Asia, the Caucasus, Middle East, Balkans and Turkey as part of the corridor.
 A report on the BRI by the OECD in 2018 classifies the following long list of countries as part of the corridor: Albania, Armenia, Azerbaijan, Bosnia, Bulgaria, Georgia, Iran, Iraq, Israel, Jordan, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, the Palestinian Authority, Romania, Serbia, Syria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.

 Freight route

-The China Railways Express, the first freight train to travel along the corridor, made its maiden trip in November 2016 from China (Xian) to Europe (Prague) in 18 days.
-The railway service traveled from China to Kazakhstan, Azerbaijan, Georgia, Turkey (passing through Istanbul's Marmaray Tunnel under the Bosphorus) before arriving in Central Europe.
+The China Railways Express, the first freight train to travel along the corridor, made its maiden trip in November 2016 from China (Xi'an) to Europe (Prague) in 18 days.
+The railway service traveled from China to Kazakhstan, Azerbaijan (using train ferries to cross the Caspian Sea from Kazakhstan), Georgia, Turkey (passing through Istanbul's Marmaray Tunnel under the Bosphorus) before arriving in Central Europe.
 Travelling at an average speed of 40 km/h.